Total lunar eclipse meets supermoon Sunday night | New Country 923

 The next total lunar eclipse won’t be until May 2021.

 As for full-moon supermoons, this will be the first of three this year.
 The upcoming supermoon will be about 222,000 miles (357,300 kilometers) away.
 The Feb.
-19 supermoon will be a bit closer and one in March will be the farthest.
+19 supermoon will be a bit closer and the one on March 20 will be the farthest.

 The Associated Press Health & Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.